 When do I have to start taking my RMDs?

-The SECURE Act, passed toward the end of 2019, updated some of the rules around RMDs.
-Most notably, for those who haven’t retired yet, the law raised the beginning date for taking RMDs from age 70½ to 72 – specifically, by April 1 of the year after you turn 72.
+The SECURE Act 2.0, passed in 2022, updated some of the rules around RMDs.
+Most notably, for those who haven’t retired yet, the law raised the beginning date for taking RMDs from age 72 to 73 – specifically, by April 1 of the year after you turn 73.
 This change gives you the chance to let your assets keep on growing a little bit longer before you have to start drawing them down, a small but potentially significant difference.

-There’s a way you may be able to wait till even later to take your RMDs: Keep working past the age of 70, and continue contributing to your employer’s retirement plan.
+There’s a way you may be able to wait till even later to take your RMDs: Keep working past the age of 73.
 As long as you don’t own more than 5% of the company you work for, you can wait to take your RMDs from that employer’s plan until after you’ve retired.
 It's also important to note that this rule does not apply to IRAs.

 What difference does it make when I take my first RMD?